core-unit-bioinformatics/template-snakemake/docs/README.md

-For example, when documenting the parameters of your workflow, make use of the `DocRecorder` object with the context `WORKFLOW` to create the documentation file `docs/workflow/parameters.md`.
+For example, when documenting the parameters of your workflow, make use of the `DocRecorder` object with the context `WORKFLOW` to create the documentation file `docs/workflow/autodoc.md`.

-TODO: add example use here
+In order to trigger building the documentation, execute the workflow with the rule `run_build_docs` as the target.
+For an example how to document module members (variables/parameters, functions etc.), see the documentation of the `DocRecorder` instance itself in `rules::commons::05_docgen.smk`.

 ## Developer documentation